frederic-perez/AmE-dictionary/data/idioms.md

 __pick-me-up__ Something used to improve a person’s mood or level of energy. _After a long week, I needed a pick-me-up, so I stopped by the salon to get a pedicure._ _I was so drowsy on the way to work, so I stopped by the coffee shop for a little pick-me-up._
 __pick-up line__ A conversation opener with the intent of engaging an un familiar person for romance or dating.
 __pie in the sky__ :three::hammer:
+__piece by piece__ Incrementally; slowly; one piece at a time.
+In stages, gradually. _Let’s go over your exam paper, piece by piece._ _It took years, but piece by piece we turned this ramshackle old house into a real home._
 __piece of work__ :three: A remarkable person, achievement, or product: _“He’s a very tough piece of work” (Ted Koppel)._ _You’re a piece of work, Bertrand._
 __pig in a poke__ _n_ Something purchased, accepted, or acquired without a preliminary examination.
 __pin (something) down__ _Pinned it down to two locations._